 Opening an Account

 For non-US residents: Non-US used to be able to open an account.
-Some are saying they’ve stopped it entirely, whilst others are saying it simply requires more documentation.
+Some say they’ve stopped it entirely, while others say it simply requires more documentation.

 Deposits, Withdrawals Process